Raglan Lease Extension - Free Consultation

 Top reasons for Raglan lease extension

-Leasehold premises in Raglan with in excess of 100 years outstanding on the lease are sometimes referred to as ‘virtual freehold’.
-This is where the lease value the same as a freehold interest in your premises.
-In such situations there is often little upside in buying the reversionary interest unless savings on ground rent and estate charges justify it.
+Leasehold properties in Raglan with more than one hundred years outstanding on the lease are sometimes referred to as ‘virtual freehold’.
+This is where the lease is worth the same as a freehold interest in your premises.
+In such situations there is often little to be gained by purchasing the reversionary interest unless savings on ground rent and estate charges justify it.

 Lender Requirement